-A ground-breaking online course designed to help you plant in your life – and/or help others plant in theirs – simple, effective, proven practices to improve mood and quality of life.
+This ground-breaking online course is designed to help you plant in your life – and/or help others plant in theirs – simple, effective, proven practices to improve mood and quality of life.
 This course is a great introduction to Positive Psychology, helping you become familiar with foundational practices for personal use and/or for passing on to others.
+The course is recognised by the Association for Coaching for 20 hours of CPD (Continuing Professional Development) training time.

 - An online learning resource with summary tutorials, downloadable handouts, audio downloads, video links and a group discussion forum.